adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

-long time now, we have also recently (July 2022) started [adding GPG signatures](https://blog.adoptium.net/2022/07/gpg-signed-releases/) for our downloads, which can be used to verify that the downloads have not been tampered with since they were produced by our jenkins pipelines.
+long time now, we have also recently (July 2022) started [adding GPG signatures](https://blog.adoptium.net/2022/07/gpg-signed-releases/) for our downloads, which can be used to verify that the downloads have not been tampered with since they were produced by our Jenkins pipelines.

 In terms of github security we have also recently activated two person reviews on all the critical repositories that are required for the build and